ibm-cloud-docs/databases-for-mongodb/howto-provisioning.md

 Fine tune your resource allocation.
 The available options differ based on your selected hosting model.

-   - **Isolated:** Use the table to choose the machine size for each member of your deployment and specify the disk size.
+   - **Isolated:** Use the table to choose the machine size for each member of your deployment, and specify the disk size.
-   - **Shared:** By default the smallest possible resource allocation is selected.
+   - **Shared:** By default, the smallest possible resource allocation is selected.
 This is ideal for small applications or testing.
-For larger allocations select the 'Custom' tile which allows flexible resource configuration with 2+ cores.
+For larger allocations, select the *Custom* tile, which allows flexible resource configuration with 2+ cores.

 Specify the disk size depending on your requirements.
-This can be increased after provisioning but can not be decreased to prevent data loss.
+This can be increased after provisioning but cannot be decreased to prevent data loss.
 {: note}

 ### Service Configuration